Christian-Blank/the-company-os/work/domains/analysis/data/system-primitives.analysis.md

-Excellent question.
+---
+title: "Analysis: System Document Archetypes"
+version: 1.0
+status: "Active"
+owner: "OS Core Team"
+last_updated: "2025-07-17T13:31:48-07:00"
+parent_charter: "knowledge-architecture.charter.md"
+tags: ["analysis", "archetypes", "document-types", "system-design", "primitives"]
+---

+# **Analysis: System Document Archetypes**

+## **Executive Summary**

+This analysis examines the document types (archetypes) that form the foundation of the Company OS knowledge system.
+It evaluates each archetype's purpose, boundaries, and role within the system to ensure coherence and appropriate granularity.

+## **Context**

 As the system grows, we must constantly reflect on its structure to ensure it remains coherent and doesn't collapse into complexity.
 This is the perfect time for a "State of the Union" on our primitives.

 First, here is the `README.md` for the new `principles/` directory.